zenml-io/zenml/docs/book/component-gallery/orchestrators/airflow.md

 * A [remote container registry](../container-registries/container-registries.md)
 as part of your stack.

-In the remote case, the Airflow orchestrator works different than other ZenML orchestrators.
+In the remote case, the Airflow orchestrator works differently than other ZenML orchestrators.
 Executing a python file which runs a pipeline by calling `pipeline.run()` will not actually run the pipeline, but instead will create a `.zip` file containing an Airflow representation of your ZenML pipeline.
 In one additional step, you need to make sure this zip file ends up in the